werf/werf/docs/_includes/reference/cli/werf_kubectl_create_token.md

             UID of an object to bind the token to.
 Requires --bound-object-kind and
             --bound-object-name.
 If unset, the UID of the existing object is used.
       --duration=0s
             Requested lifetime of the issued token.
+If not set, the lifetime will be determined by
-The server may return a token with a longer or
+            the server automatically.
+The server may return a token with a longer or shorter
-            shorter lifetime.
+            lifetime.
   -o, --output=''
             Output format.
 One of: (json, yaml, name, go-template, go-template-file, template,
             templatefile, jsonpath, jsonpath-as-json, jsonpath-file).